eegli/tinyparse/docs/reference/help.md

 # Help

-> This document describes how **help options** can be configured.
+> This document describes how **help and meta options** can be configured.

 All good CLI apps have some way of providing help to the user.
 Tinyparse is no different.
 You can register usage information and tokens that, when present in the input, will trigger the help text to be printed to the console .

-You can register which a subcommand and flags trigger the help text with the `.setHelp()` method:
+You can register which a subcommand and flags trigger the help text and other metadata with the `.setMeta()` method.
+You need to do this _manually_.
+If you do not specify a help command or help flags, Tinyparse will not assume them for you.

 ```ts
 import { Parser } from '@eegli/tinyparse';